 Withdrawals are limited to 9 per statement cycle, which runs a full month.
 The interest is compounded daily and paid out to your account every month, maximizing what you can earn on your account balance.

 The bank offers 24/7 customer support, and the account is FDIC insured up to $250,000.
 You can opt for online statements or have them delivered by mail.
 Other features, such as automatic deposits, make it easy to keep your savings plan on track when using this account.

 You can use the savings calculator available on the bank’s website to see how much money you can earn.
 The calculator even lets you include the optional initial deposit, how long you plan to save for, as well as any monthly and weekly contributions you might make to the account.
 This can help you plan your finances well in advance to achieve the results you’re after.

 Axos Bank’s High Yield Savings account offers an above average interest when compared to the competition.

 This rate is applicable on all balance tiers, meaning you don’t need to have a specific balance amount to get the full rate.
 There is a minimum opening deposit requirement of $250 to open the account.

 The account carries no monthly fees and no minimum balance requirements.
 You can also get an ATM card free of charge upon request.
 Successful referrals will also earn you $20 each, helping you grow your savings even further.

-Capital One’s 360 Performance Savings account has an APY of 0.40%, which is applicable to any balance you have in the account.
+Capital One’s 360 Performance Savings account offers a high yield APY on any balance you have in the account.